The Lambton Worm

 I'll tell you about the worm!

-One morning John Lambton went fishing
+One day John Lambton went fishing

 In the River Wear.

-He caught a fish upon his hook
+He caught something upon his hook

 Young Lambton could not tell